MoskitoHero/barley/README.md

 ```

 ## Breakfast mode 🤡 (coming soon)
-You can replace all occurrences of `Serializer` with `Cerealizer` in your codebase.
+You will soon be able to replace all occurrences of `Serializer` with `Cerealizer` in your codebase.
 Just for fun.
 And for free.

 ```ruby
 # /app/models/user.rb